-The doctrine of the general resurrection of the dead seems to be taken for granted in the synoptic tradition, as it follows from the dispute with the Sadducees in Mark, Matthew, and Luke.
+The doctrine of the general resurrection of the dead seems to be taken for granted in the synoptic tradition, as follows from the dispute with the Sadducees in Mark, Matthew, and Luke.
 However, it is intrinsically ambiguous.
-It is difficult to know, if we constrain the matter of our analysis to the explicit references to this idea, whether the evangelist is speaking in terms of a real resurrection (the overcoming of death at the end of times by the power of God) or a vague spiritual persistence which denies the very fact of death (at least regarding the spiritual dimension of the human person).
+It is difficult to know -at least if we constrain the matter of our analysis to the explicit references to this idea- whether the evangelist is speaking in terms of a real resurrection (the overcoming of death at the end of times by the power of God) or some form of vague spiritual persistence which denies the very fact of death (at least regarding the spiritual dimension of the human person).

-Although we have restricted our study to the doctrine of the general resurrection of the dead as such, without examining the resurrection of Jesus, there is an important remark to be made: if the very belief in resurrection is ambivalent in the synoptic tradition, how should we understand the meaning of the resurrection of Jesus?
+Although our study is restricted to the doctrine of the general resurrection of the dead as such, without examining the resurrection of Jesus, an important remark must be made: if the very belief in resurrection may be considered ambivalent in the synoptic tradition (at least from a purely conceptual point of view), given that it sometimes incorporates different underlying conceptions of afterlife, how should we understand the meaning of the resurrection of Jesus?
 Does it participate in this ambiguity, too?
-Here we cannot answer this question, but there is reasonable ground to suspect that the resurrection of Jesus incorporated the same degree of conceptual obscurity as the doctrine from which it emanated (the general resurrection of the dead in its late II Temple background), especially as it is formulated in the different synoptic accounts.
+Does it categorically reshape the very idea of general resurrection, thus contributing to shedding new light on its deepest meaning, or there is reasonable ground to suspect that the resurrection of Jesus assumed the same degree of conceptual obscurity as the doctrine from which it emanated (the general resurrection of the dead in its late II Temple background)?
+How does the eschatological idea of an intermediate state help solve these conceptual problems, even if through a predominantly dualistic perspective, in which soul and body may be temporarily separated?